veinx/Arkademy-Test/README.md

 # Arkademy-Test
+Hi, Ivan here
-The Answer for arkademy.com test bootcamp batch 14
+This is my answer for Arkademy Bootcamp batch 14 test